-The Internet is a cooperatively-run collection of networks linking tens of millions of people at commercial, government, educational, and private networks around the globe.
+The Internet is a cooperatively-run collection of networks linking hundreds of millions of people at commercial, government, educational, and private networks around the globe.
 Because of this connectivity and diversity, the Internet is a vast resource for communication and information.
 The Internet grows rapidly--with streams of new services, information, and communication continuously introduced.
 This text gives you a launching point for learning about, exploring, and searching the Internet.

 First, you'll need to get an idea what the Internet is and what you can do on it with an Internet orientation.
 You can then go through guides to using the Internet and find out about using the Internet.